 The department chair will schedule two meetings with the faculty member for the fall semester (one in October and one in November) and one meeting in the spring semester (no later than February 15) to discuss the degree of progress the faculty member is making on achieving the goals and timelines set forth in the development plan.
 Prior to each meeting, the faculty member will provide the department chair with a succinct description of the degree of progress on the development plan.
 At each of the two meetings in the fall semester the department chair will provide a succinct report that assesses the faculty member's degree of progress and offers constructive recommendations for improved performance.
 If, at the third meeting, the department chair decides the faculty member has attained adequate progress on the professional development plan, then this will be explained in a succinct report that is given to the faculty member, and the post-tenure review process is complete.
-If, at the meeting, the department chair will provides the goals of the goals of the professional development plan, then the department chair will present the justification for this decision in a succinct report that is given to the faculty member has not made adequate progress on achieving the goals of the professional development plan, then the department chair will present the justification for this decision in a succinct report that is given to the faculty member has not made adequate progress on achieving the goals of the professional development plan, then the department chair will present the justification for this decision in a succinct report that is given to the faculty member, and the post-tenure review process will move to the next step.
+If, at the meeting, the department chair will present the justification for this decision in a succinct report that is given to the faculty member has not made adequate progress on achieving the goals of the professional development plan, then the department chair will present the justification for this decision in a succinct report that is given to the faculty member, and the post-tenure review process will move to the next step.